 - How is my body feeling?
-Pay close attention to aches and pains in your body, as they are signals that your body is trying to tell you something.
+Try to pay close attention to aches and pains in your body, as they are signals that your body is trying to tell you something.

 - Am I digesting my food well?

-- How much does my body and its current state play into my overall wellness?
+- How do my body and its current condition affect my perception of wellness?

 Healthy Diet Choices

 Have you ever heard someone say, “you are what you eat”?
 As odd as it sounds, it’s true!
 Everything we consume is broken down and integrated into our biology, helping all our body’s systems function to the best of their ability.